apache/hudi/website/versioned_docs/version-0.12.0/s3_hoodie.md

 ### AWS Credentials

-Simplest way to use Hudi with S3, is to configure your `SparkSession` or `SparkContext` with S3 credentials.
+The simplest way to use Hudi with S3, is to configure your `SparkSession` or `SparkContext` with S3 credentials.
 Hudi will automatically pick this up and talk to S3.

 Alternatively, add the required configs in your core-site.xml from where Hudi can fetch them.
 Replace the `fs.defaultFS` with your S3 bucket name and Hudi should be able to read/write from the bucket.